mikeric/rivets/README.md

 # Rivets.js

 Rivets.js is a DOM-based templating system that sits ontop of a configurable component architecure.
-It let’s you build model-driven views (MDV) using declarative two-way data binding.
+It lets you build model-driven views (MDV) using declarative two-way data binding.
 If used properly it can reduce code complexity in your app by elimating the need to manually update the DOM, letting you focus more on your application’s data and domain logic.

 ## Getting Started and Documentation